SiENcE/yarnparser/README.md

 ## Overview

 This Lua module provides a parser for Yarn scripts, which are commonly used in interactive narrative games.
-The parser can handle various elements of Yarn syntax, including dialogue, choices, conditional statements, variable assignments, and comments.
+The parser can handle various elements of Yarn syntax, including dialogue, choices, conditional statements, variable assignments, and commands.

 ## Features